About Me

 “The collaborative nature of Luck and Foster’s creative relationship is unmistakable as each moment, both musically and physically, is brilliantly accentuated.”
 [LEVITATE, Starr Foster Dance Project]

-— Lindsay Hawk, RVA Magazine
+— Rebecca A. Ferrell, RVA Magazine

 "Joey Luck's sound design is also a marvel; through micing his actors, balancing the vocals and adding an occasional dash of reverb, we get an astonishingly clear mix even in the echo-prone brick walls of a basement theater."
 [Sweeney Todd, TheatreLAB]